x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-on-the-web/http-to-https-redirection.md

 ---
-title: "Configure http to https redirection for Outlook on the web in Exchange 2016" ms.author: chrisda
+title: "Configure http to https redirection for Outlook on the web in Exchange Server" ms.author: chrisda
 author: chrisda
 manager: scotv
-ms.date: 6/8/2018
+ms.date:7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 5fb6a873-f3cf-4f82-87d1-2ff6e47a0080
-description: "Summary: Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https."
+description: "Summary: Learn how to configure redirection for Outlook on the web in Exchange Server so http requests are automatically redirected to https."
 ---

-# Configure http to https redirection for Outlook on the web in Exchange 2016
+# Configure http to https redirection for Outlook on the web in Exchange Server

- **Summary**: Learn how to configure redirection for Outlook on the web in Exchange 2016 so http requests are automatically redirected to https.
+ **Summary**: Learn how to configure redirection for Outlook on the web in Exchange 2016 or Exchange 2019 so http requests are automatically redirected to https.

-By default in Exchange Server 2016, the URL https:// _\<ServerName\>_ redirects users to https:// _\<ServerName\>_/owa.
+By default in Exchange Server, the URL https:// _\<ServerName\>_ redirects users to https:// _\<ServerName\>_/owa.
 But, if anyone tries to access Outlook on the web (formerly known as Outlook Web App) by using http:// _\<ServerName\>_ or http:// _\<ServerName\>_/owa, they'll get an error.

 You can configure http redirection for Outlook on the web so that requests for http:// _\<ServerName\>_ or http:// _\<ServerName\>_/owa are automatically redirected to https:// _\<ServerName\>_/owa.
 This requires the following configuration steps in Internet Information Services (IIS):